MoralisWeb3/Moralis-JS-SDK/packages/parseServer/README.md

 # Usage

-Since parse server is runs on express, this plugin also runs on express.
-To use it, you need to add it to your express app.
+Since parse server is runs on express, this plugin is a middleware that can be added to the express app.

 ## Installations